wellcomecollection/docs/incident_retros/2023-09-02_web_site_not_available.md

 ### Thursday 7 September 2023

 ### Friday 8 September 2023
+08.31 AC The site began redlining again last night, so I disabled filters again

+*9.05 Search performance degraded overnight.
+We have disabled filters for the time being to improve search performance and will update you again later today.
+We apologize for the inconvenience*

+09.06 AC Okay, so having spent four days on this already, here’s what I think:<br>
+The performance of filters has become a recurrent issue that we can’t “quick fix” our way out of.
+There is no obvious change or event that occurred last week that we need to roll back.
+Whatever the fix for this ends up being, it needs more thought and care.

+09.34 [#5728](https://github.com/wellcomecollection/platform/issues/5728) Investigate the recent spikes in Elasticsearch resource usage

+09.44 AC I have re-enabled filters for now, but I reserve the right to turn them back off later

+10.04 AC Some thoughts about what to do next: [Comment on #5728 Investigate the recent spikes in Elasticsearch resource usage](https://github.com/wellcomecollection/platform/issues/5728#issuecomment-1711319630)

+*11.59 Filters on search have been enabled for about two hours now.
+We are continuing to monitor the search performance and will update you again later today.*

+*15.51 Search with filters has been running almost all of today.
+We are going to turn filters off over the weekend as a precaution which will leave the web site and search functioning and stable.*

 ### Monday 11 September 2023
+*10.30 The web site performed normally over the weekend.
+We have re-enabled the filters and will continue to monitor.*

 ### Tuesday 12 September 2023
+Brief (1-2 mins) updown alerts for What’s on (cached) and What’s on (origin)

 ### Friday 15 September 2023
+*15.30 Search with filters has been running well all week.
+We are going to turn filters off over the weekend as a precaution which will leave the web site and search functioning and stable.*

 ### Monday 18 September 2023